esemoney/research-skeleton/README.md

 - scripts: Where you put scripts - Python and bash alike - as well as .ipynb notebooks.
 - src: Where you put reusable Python modules for your project.
 This is the kind of python code that you import.
 - tests: Where you put tests for your code

+You can create this project directory structure in the terminal with:
+`mkdir {data,docs,results,scripts,src,tests}`